Mycode7408/Android/README.md

 # Android
-Hey, in this section I will be sharing my android learning This  is the full android llearning path how i learned android development.
+Hey, in this section I will be sharing android Concepts.